The Benefits of Petals: Hibiscus (Sour Tea)

 Hibiscus Components

-Hibiscus tea is made from the flower calyx protecting the newly-forming flower bud.
+Hibiscus tea is made from calyx, protecting the newly-forming flower bud.

 The plant contains many beneficial chemical compounds such as L-ascorbic acid (the purest form of vitamin C), anthocyanins and anthocyanidins (such as cyanidin-3 rutinoside and delphinidin), beta carotene (provitamin A), beta-sitosterol (a plant sterol with potential cholesterol-lowering effects), citric acid (an antioxidant), polyphenols (such as quercetin and gossypetin), pectin (a soluble fiber), alkaloids (that may help fight bacteria), sugars (such as galactose), wax, and fatty acids (linoleic and stearic acid) in the seeds.
 [2]